-COMESA has evolved a comprehensive decision making structure at the top of which are the Heads of State of the 20 member countries.
+COMESA has evolved a comprehensive decision making structure at the top of which is the Authority of the Heads of State and Government of the 21 member countries.
 There is then a Council of Ministers responsible for policy making, 12 technical committees and a series of other advisory bodies (including specific relations with partner countries and the business community).
 In addition each member state appoints liaison persons in their appropriate ministries who form part of the day-to-day communication process.

-Overall co-ordination is achieved through the Secretariat, based in Lusaka, Zambia, who will be happy to deal with all initial communication.
+Overall co-ordination is achieved through the Secretariat, based in Lusaka, Zambia.